-The retina is the layer of tissue at the back of the eyeball.
-It may become damaged if the abnormal blood vessels begin to swell and leak blood.
+The retina may become damaged if the abnormal blood vessels begin to swell and leak blood due to improper oxygen levels.
 When this happens, the retina can detach from the eyeball, triggering vision problems.
-In some cases, it can even lead to blindness.
+In some cases, it can lead to blindness.

 Blindness is another possible complication associated with premature birth.
-Sometimes, ROP causes it.
-ROP can cause the retina to detach from the eye.
+Retinal detachment associated with ROP sometimes causes this.
 If the detachment goes undetected, it can lead to blindness.
-Complications from ROP usually don’t occur until later in childhood.

 Other cases of blindness in premature babies are separate from ROP.
 Some babies are born without certain parts of the eye, such as the eyeball or iris, resulting in vision loss.
 These conditions are very rare and not necessarily more common in premature babies.